WorkCover Lawyers in Melbourne Helping You Get the Compensation You Deserve

 Report Your Injury

 Notify your employer promptly about your injury or illness.
 This step is foundational to the claim.
+You must report your injury to your employer as soon as possible, ideally within 30 days of the incident.

 Gather Evidence

 Collect relevant documentation, such as medical reports, a Certificate of Capacity from your GP (especially for weekly payment claims), and receipts for treatment expenses.
+Documenting all medical treatments and interactions related to your injury is crucial for maximising your compensation.

 Lodge Your Claim